raspberrypilearning/piglow/README.md

-## Marvellous electrical mouse disco
+# Marvellous Electrical Mouse Disco

 You may have a funky LED board for your Raspberry Pi called a [PiGlow](http://shop.pimoroni.com/products/piglow).